SitecoreSupport/Sitecore.Support.95479/readme.md

 # Sitecore.Support.95479
-Consider the context language of an item when using the search command in Experience Editor
+The context language of an item is not considered when using the search command in `Experience Editor`.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.95479/blob/master/LICENSE).